ofrohn/d3-celestial/readme.md

 __Add your own data__

 First of all, whatever you add needs to be valid geoJSON.
-The various types of objects are described in the redame of the [data folder](./data/).
+The various types of objects are described in the readme of the [data folder](./data/).
 This can be a separate file or a JSON object filled at runtime or defined inline.
 Like so:

 ```js
 var jsonLine = {